2200Sanely/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-  a script that takes a list of words as input and prints only words that appear exactly once.
 14-A script for find a pattern "root"
 15- A script for find a pattern "bin"
+16- A scrit for displaying lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.